xxxmtixxx/AnyAppInstaller/README.md

 # AnyAppInstaller

 **AnyAppInstaller** is a versatile PowerShell script designed to download, install, and manage the cleanup of software installers.
 It supports downloading from a URL, UNC path, or using a local path for EXE, MSI, MSIX, and ZIP files.
-The script handles silent installations and verifies the software installation afterward.
-Additionally, it can extract ZIP files and handle nested installers within them.
+The script handles silent installations, verifies the software installation, and includes features for ZIP extraction and nested installers.

 ## Features